Transfer Ownership of Google Drive Files Owned by Someone Who Left U-M

 The individual doesn’t have access to their Google account (i.e., suspended)

-If the individual no longer has access to their Google account because they left and are no longer affiliated with U-M, there is a 90-day period beginning on the day they lose all affiliations before the account and its associated data are deleted.
+If the individual no longer has access to their Google account because they left and are no longer affiliated with U-M (and aren't an alum or retiree), there is a 90-day period beginning on the day they lose all affiliations before the account and its associated data are deleted.

 Request Assistance from ITS

-If none of the above resolve your issue, work with your unit HR representative to have them complete the Access to Employee-Held Data for U-M Units form, and an ITS staff member will assist you.
+If none of the above resolve your issue, and you are a faculty/staff or student with a university job, work with your unit HR representative to have them complete the Access to Employee-Held Data for U-M Units form, and an ITS staff member will assist you.

 Additional Information